AndrewAPrice/Perception/Services/Kernel/README.md

 - Events and RPCs between processes.
 - Loads ELF multiboot modules (after initializion, the kernel expects all other programs to be loaded by a userland loader.)

+As a pure microkernel, the kernel has no kernel-level threads, background daemons, or asynchronous worker runtimes.
+The kernel only executes when a physical CPU core traps into Ring 0 via:

+- A hardware interrupt (Local APIC timer, IPI, or device IRQ),
+- A CPU exception (Page Fault, General Protection Fault), or
+- A system call (syscall instruction).

 The kernel could be used independently from the rest of the operating system (for example, bundling the kernel with a completely different set of services and programs to make a different operating system, or if you wanted to deploy some code near-bear metal with threading support.)